judgej/phpne-talk/streams.md

 For example, a stream may give you the data for a file.
 It may come from a file with a name in a directory, but that location is not a direct property of the stream, it is just how it is located.
 A file is not a stream; but a file can be read and written using a stream.

+Streams are acessed through their locator - e.g. a pathname or URI - but do not expose the structure that the resources are organised into.
+That structure is essentially the filesystem.

-A stream does not have its entire content stored in memory.
-This allows very large files to be handled - written and read.
+A stream does not [need to] have its entire content stored in memory.
+This allows very large files to be handled, i.e. written and read.

 Wrappers
 --------